International Centre for the Prevention of Crime: Mission

-Since it was created ICPC has worked closely with UN-HABITAT and its Safer Cities Programme in particular, and with UNODC (United Nations Office on Drugs and Crime), both of which are members of the Centre.
-ICPC is also a member of the Programme Network Institutes affiliated with the UN Commission on Crime Prevention and Criminal Justice (UNODC), a network of institutions around the world which aim to assist Member States and the work of the Commission.
+Since it was created ICPC has worked closely with UN-HABITAT and its Safer Cities Programme in particular, and with the United Nations Office on Drugs and Crime (UNODC), both of which are members of the Centre.
+ICPC is also a member of the Programme Network Institutes affiliated with the UN Commission on Crime Prevention and Criminal Justice (CCPCJ), a network of institutions around the world which aim to assist Member States and the work of the Commission.
 In this capacity ICPC has supported the work of the Crime Commission including through the organization of workshops on crime prevention at the 10th, 11th and 12th UN Crime Congresses, and through the development of a crime prevention Handbook and an assessment tool.
 Similarly, ICPC has collaborated extensively with UN-HABITAT on the development of tools and reports including the recent Youth Resource Guide.
 It also works with the Inter-American Development Bank, the World Bank and the Organization of American States among others.

 ICPC publishes, every two years, an international report on recent trends and developments in crime and in crime prevention and community safety, and has collaborated in a series of international meetings on crime trend observatories.